Acc0LadE/Note-Taking-Application/README.md

 It is an implementation of a simple text-based file and folder management system.
 Users can create folders, add, open, view, and delete notes (text files) within those folders.
 The program also supports navigation between folders.
+We also have Task Scheduler, where we can create new tasks with different priorities and keep track of what all tasks are pending and what all have been completed.

 #CONTENTS
 Data Structures used in the following project are: